VAST-AI-Research/ComfyUI-Tripo/README.md

 - The node will output a GLB file containing the generated 3D model.

 ### Download Model
-Models will be automatically downloaded after generation in `ComfyUI-Tripo\output` folder.
+Models will be automatically downloaded after generation in `ComfyUI\output` folder.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Credit
-Thanks for awesome 3d pack visualization from [ComfyUI-3D-Pack](https://github.com/MrForExample/ComfyUI-3D-Pack)
+Thanks for awesome 3d pack visualization from [ComfyUI-3D-Pack](https://github.com/MrForExample/ComfyUI-3D-Pack) Thansk for initial repo from [Tripo-API-ZHO](https://github.com/ZHO-ZHO-ZHO/Tripo-API-ZHO)